Teradata/developer-resources/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 The **Outputs** tab shows the values generated for the created resources.

-***Does it show the actual url or just the public and private IP addresses?***

-You'll need the URL and other values to access the manager and set up AI Unlimited.
+You'll need the URL to access the manager to set up AI Unlimited.

 ## What's next

-Access the manager, and [set up AI Unlimited](/docs/install-ai-unlimited/setup-ai-unlimited.md).
+Now you're ready to [set up AI Unlimited](/docs/install-ai-unlimited/setup-ai-unlimited.md).